ajayiol/ajayiol.github.io/_posts/2014-3-3-Hello-World.md

-"Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program."
+"Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program."- Linus Torvalds
-- Linus Torvalds